HIGHLIGHTS

 Depending on the variant, the Access 125 is offered with a Disc/Drum setup on the Special Edition, while the Standard variant comes with Drums only config.
 Both versions continue to feature CBS.

-In India, the Access 125 comes with Single-Channel ABS, a revolutionary safety feature in the 125cc scooter segment.
-However, this variant is unlikely to be available in Nepal anytime soon.
+In India, the Access 125 also comes with Single-Channel ABS, a revolutionary safety feature in the 125cc scooter segment.
+However, this variant isn’t currently available in Nepal, but the company plans to introduce it sometime around Dashain.

 With the updated Highly Rigid Chassis, there are minor dimensional changes.
 The new model measures 1835mm in length, 690mm in width, and 1155mm in height, with a wheelbase of 1260mm.
 Compared to the previous version, the length has reduced by 35mm, while the height and wheelbase are down by 5mm.
 Ground clearance remains unchanged at 160mm.